Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

 # Example Workflow with scoop status/update
 scoop status compares your installed version against the current copy of scoop and bucket repos on your machine.
 If these are not updated it will output wrong version information. e.g.:

-installed version: 2.1.2
+-installed version: 2.1.2

-local scoop version: 2.1.3
+-local scoop version: 2.1.3

-online repo version: 2.1.4
+-online repo version: 2.1.4

-scoop status will show version 2.1.3
+-scoop status will show version 2.1.3

 Running scoop update before scoop status is recommended (and enforced every 3 hours).
 Then it will show version 2.1.4

 scoop update just git pulls the main scoop repo to ~\scoop\apps\scoop\current and every configured bucket to ~\scoop\buckets\<name>